AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 ## Use the metadata server {#using-the-metadata-server}

-The metadata server is a public API that you can use to search for assets by metadata by way of http requests.
+The metadata server is a public API that you can use to search for assets by metadata using http requests.

 To configure the metadata server, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Metadata Server]**.

 The Metadata Server Publisher page lets you set the following options:

-* **[!UICONTROL Instant Publishing]**: Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and so on.
+* **[!UICONTROL Instant Publishing]**: Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and other related items.

 * **[!UICONTROL XMP Packet]**: Publishes the XMP Packet.
 This packet is not used for searching, but provides the most up-to-date XMP.